iModeljs-meets-AzureDT/windfarm-iot/README.md

 1. Retrieving and processing data from IoT Hub.
 2. Sending parsed data to Physics Model API to generate predicted physical model power.
 3. Sending parsed data to Machine Learning API to generate predicted machine learning model power.
-4. Retrieving DTDL from iModel.js and pushing to an ADT instance.
+4. Aggregating data from the Iot Event hub connection and updating our ADT instance.
-6. Routing weather forecasted data to PM/ML APIs to generate predicted power.
+5. Routing weather forecasted data to PM/ML APIs to generate predicted power.

 For more a more detailed explanation, please read the [README.md](./azure-function/README.md) in directory azure-function.